Easy

 - Sea Breeze

-This Sea Breeze mocktail combines equal parts of Cranberry Juice and Grapefruit Juice over ice.
-It delivers a sweet and tangy flavor profile, with the tartness of the Cranberry Juice complemented by the citrusy notes of the Grapefruit Juice.
+This Sea Breeze mocktail combines equal parts of cranberry juice and grapefruit juice over ice.
+It delivers a sweet and tangy flavor profile, with the tartness of the cranberry juice complemented by the citrusy notes of the grapefruit juice.
 Here’s how to make a Gentle Sea Breeze. - The Greyhound

-“You can basically use any type of glass for this drink, but the most common would be to pour it over Ice Cubes in a Highball Glass or a shorter Rocks-style glass.
-A Wine Glass that is less thick can also work nicely and be enjoyable to drink from on a hot summer day with lots of ice,” says Bergström.
+“You can basically use any type of glass for this drink, but the most common would be to pour it over ice cubes in a highball glass or a shorter rocks-style glass.
+A wine glass that is less thick can also work nicely and be enjoyable to drink from on a hot summer day with lots of ice,” says Bergström.

-Lime is the citrus of choice
+- Lime is the citrus of choice

-A Lime Wedge is the most common garnish for a Vodka Cranberry.
-Even if any citrus would work, as Michael says, “The bright green color of the Lime really gives it a beautiful contrast to the deep red of the drink.”
+A lime wedge is the most common garnish for a Vodka Cranberry.
+Even if any citrus would work, as Michael says, “The bright green color of the lime really gives it a beautiful contrast to the deep red of the drink.”
 So, we suggest sticking with the classic.

-“A Vodka Cranberry is called a Cape Codder, but it was initially called the Red Devil,” shares Bergström.
+“A Vodka Cranberry is called a Cape Codder, but it was initially called the Red Devil,” explains Bergström.
 The name “Cape Codder” comes from Cape Cod, a coastal town in Massachusetts that’s known for growing Cranberries.

-A very uncomplicated mix of Vodka and Cranberry Juice with a wedge of Lime over Ice Cubes in either a short Rocks Glass or a Highball Glass.
+A very uncomplicated mix of Vodka and Cranberry Juice with a wedge of lime over ice cubes in either a short rocks glass or a highball glass.
 The exact ratio can be adjusted to personal preference, but a 1:2 or 1:3 ratio is always a good balance between vodka and juice.

 A wedge of lime would be the most common garnish, but any citrus really goes – though the bright green color really gives a beautiful contrast to the deep red drink.

-“Believe it or not but the Vodka Cranberry is a type of drink where you actually will feel nuances depending on what type of vodka you use, Wheat based, Rye based or maybe even a potato one will make a difference so find the one you like best”, suggests Michael.
+“Believe it or not but the Vodka Cranberry is a type of drink where you actually will feel nuances depending on what type of vodka you use, Wheat based, rye based or maybe even a potato one will make a difference so find the one you like best”, suggests Michael.

 “If you’re feeling experimental, you can try making it with a Flavored Vodka such as Absolut Grapefruit, Absolut Peach or Absolut Raspberri.
 Cranberry is one of those great mixers that works with almost any spirit.”